CrowCpp/Crow/docs/guides/streaming.md

 Fill `chunk` with the next piece and return `#!cpp true` while more data is coming, `#!cpp false` on the last invocation.
-The provider runs on the connection's executor.
-An empty chunk sends nothing; a provider with no data at hand should block briefly or finish the transfer rather than poll with empty chunks.
+The provider runs on the connection's executor, shared with the peer-disconnect watch, the stream timers, and every other connection on that worker: return promptly.
+When the next chunk may not be ready at call time, use the asynchronous provider below;
+a synchronous provider that blocks stalls all of that for the duration of the block.
+An empty chunk sends nothing, but an empty chunk returned with more data promised immediately schedules the next provider call, so polling with empty chunks busy-loops the worker: wait in the asynchronous provider instead, or finish the transfer.

 ```cpp
 CROW_ROUTE(app, "/numbers")